Gauravzdre/WhatsappAutomationAPI/MOBILE_RESPONSIVE_GUIDE.md

 ## 🎯 **Mobile Optimization Completed**

-This guide documents the mobile responsive design improvements implemented for the WhatsApp AI Automation Platform.
+This guide documents the mobile responsive design improvements implemented for the Schedsy.ai Smart Automation Platform.

 ---